thaiminh2022/se104-survey-system/docs/software-design-document.md

 - Question cards with question title, description, type selector, required toggle, and type-specific configuration.
 - Toolbar actions for adding sections and questions.
 - Save as draft or publish actions.
+- Edit mode for updating an existing owned survey.

 ### 6.4 Respondent UI